scientific-python/specs/core-projects/_index.md

 ## How many Core Projects should there be?

-This is up to the SSC.
+This is up to the Steering Committee.
 But it is expected that the list of Core Projects will not rapidly change.

 ## How do you add a project?

-If the SSC decides to admit a new Core Project and the project agrees, then the project create registration file, file a pull request against the [scientific-python/specs](https://github.com/scientific-python/specs) repository.
+If the Steering Committee decides to admit a new Core Project and the project agrees, then the project create registration file, file a pull request against the [scientific-python/specs](https://github.com/scientific-python/specs) repository.